pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 slug: /getting-started/best-practices
 ---

-This document is for curling club managers that are new to Curling I/O or club's who's pricing, fees, or discounts have undergone significant changes for the next season.
+This document is for curling club managers that are new to Curling IO or club's who's pricing, fees, or discounts have undergone significant changes for the next season.

-If you are brand new to Curling I/O then your best bet is to start with our [tutorial videos here](https://www.youtube.com/playlist?list=PLewhXbqjD6VFr-WlpNC1CGEvF9UV33jLb).
+If you are brand new to Curling IO then your best bet is to start with our [tutorial videos here](https://www.youtube.com/playlist?list=PLewhXbqjD6VFr-WlpNC1CGEvF9UV33jLb).
 Making the up front time investment to understand your curler registration system will save you a ton of time and headaches down the road once you've started taking registrations.

 We'll start by outlining some general best practices with the reasoning behind them, and then go through specific examples we've seen clubs struggle with.